DarkStarSword/3d-fixes/Subnautica/README.md

 - Certain fog effects are not quite even between both eyes.
 - Performing a self-scan underwater briefly reveals the original depth of the scuba mask.
+- The mouse cursor does not line up with the vehicle modification station when customising a vehicle's colour (no apparent way to distinguish between this scenario and the main menu).

 Side-by-Side / Top-and-Bottom Output Modes
 ------------------------------------------